 Barcode Fusion Genetics to map Genetic Interactions (BFG-GI)

 Here we describe BFG-GI, which borrows elements from several previous approaches.
 Like iSeq, BFG-GI requires generation of barcoded single-mutant strains, with only minimal use of robotics.
 To generate double-mutant pools, BFG-GI uses the SGA marker system.
 It is similar to the GIM strategy in that it employs en masse mating.
-Unlike GIM and all other previous genetic interaction mapping strategies, BFG-GI employs many-by-many ‘orgy mating’ to generate all double mutants for a matrix of genes in a single mating step.
+Unlike GIM and all other previous genetic interaction mapping strategies, BFG-GI employs many-by-many ‘party mating’ to generate all double mutants for a matrix of genes in a single mating step.
 All successive steps are also conducted en masse.
 We show that double mutants can be generated and monitored in competitive pools using BFG-GI.
 Like iSeq, BFG-GI infers double mutant fitness in competitively grown strain pools using next-generation sequencing of fused barcodes.
-Strain pools generated by orgy mating can be stored, and the aliquots can later be thawed and challenged under specific growth environments to detect condition-dependent genetic interactions without having to regenerate the double mutant strains.
+Strain pools generated by party mating can be stored, and the aliquots can later be thawed and challenged under specific growth environments to detect condition-dependent genetic interactions without having to regenerate the double mutant strains.

-We assessed BFG-GI by mapping genetic interactions of DNA repair-related genes under multiple DNA-damaging conditions, revealing many condition-dependent interactions and a new function for the Shu complex in regulating the Rad53 checkpoint protein.
+We assessed BFG-GI by mapping genetic interactions of DNA repair-related genes under multiple DNA-damaging conditions, revealing many condition-dependent interactions and a new function for the Shu complex leading to a decreased activation or activity of the Rad53 checkpoint protein kinase.

 Results